Who is a ‘new entrant’ for Skilled Worker visa & COS – definition

 Why it is important to know who can qualify as ‘new entrant’ for skilled worker – lower minimum salary

 Understanding the definition of ‘new entrant’ is important for assessing the Skilled Worker visa minimum salary.
-There are 6 different scenarios that should be taken into account when checking what minimum salary must be paid to a migrant worker on a Skilled Worker visa.
+The salary level is crucial element for skilled worker visa application.
+Sponsor employer will not get COS allocation if pay offered to a migrant is below the required amount.
+There are 11 different scenarios that should be taken into account when checking what minimum salary must be paid to a migrant worker on a Skilled Worker visa.
 We explain these 11 options here.
 One of the scenarios is when your migrant worker is considered as a ‘new entrant’.

 What is the minimum salary for new entrant skilled worker visa & COS